codexagon/asciimager/README.md

 - Convert any image (JPEG, PNG, GIF, BMP) to ASCII art
 - Multiple character sets for a different look
 - Customizable chunk sizes for detail control
+- Colored output to better recreate the original image
 - Process multiple images in a single command
 - Save output to text or markdown files